kmicinski/cs107-p3/README.md

 for example, we can also represent edges as matrices, which will speed up some operations on graphs by taking advantage of our computer's ability to quickly multiply matrices.

+### Notes and Constraints

+You will largely be modifying and writing code in `graphs.py`.
+There is some library code in `library.py` that I encourage you to use.

+You can run the set of tests for this assignment by performing the
+following:

+    python3 tests.py -v

+I am not using `doctest` here, though you can if you want.
+My tests are written using the `unittest` library for Python.
+You will need this library if you do not yet have it:

+    pip3 install unittest

+Running the above command should report 8 errors, since no functions are implemented.
+I have implemented a small `warmup` exercise to help acquaint you with the testing infrastructure.
+You will need to write some of your own tests for this assignment by extending `tests.py`.
+I have explicitly given you a subset of the full tests I will use to grade your assignment.

+For this assignment, you can only program in the pure functional style via recursion over the data.
+Specifically, you may not create and then change variables, and doing so will result in an immediate 0 on the corresponding part of the assignment.
+However, you *may* use a variable that you never change.

+For example, the following is okay:

+    x = complicated * expression + is / here
+    postcondition(x == 3)
+    return x

+But the following is not:

+    x = y * z
+    y = x + 1
+    x = y * 2

+Because `x` and `y`'s value change.
+This is the imperative style.
+We'll get there very soon, but doing so also loses our ability to reason inductively about functions.
+So for now, we're going to stick to the pure functional style.

 ### Tuples in Python